I am now on Twitter! Meet me on Twitter here (my nick is pkrumins.)

 Now press C-w to kill one word backward:

-Press C-y to yank (paste) the word as many times as you wish (I pressed it 3 times here:)
+Press C-y to yank (paste) the word as many times as you want (I pressed it 3 times here:)

 The kill ring does not contain just the one latest killing.
 It can be filled with a number of kills and rotated with M-y shortcut.